How to Place a 5-Month-Old for Adoption [How Our Agency Can Help You]

 You are Not Giving Up on Your Child [Adoption is an Act of Love]

 Parenting is hard for a number of reasons.
-Even if you reach out to family and friends, they might not be as supportive as you would hope.
 If you’re considering adoption for your child, it doesn’t mean you’re “giving up” on them, or on being involved in their life.

 While placing a 5-month-old for adoption is very similar to a newborn adoption, there are some key differences.
 Over the past few months, your baby has started to recognize your voice and connect with you as their primary caregiver.
 At 5 months old, your baby is starting to form a stronger attachment to you, and you to them.